-Doing the A to Z International flatbread has been such a big exposure to baking breads.
-Just the basic flour, yeast and water can be of such a different flavor depending on the method we use to proof it and bake it.
+Doing the A to Z International flatbread has been such a big exposure to baking bread.
+Just the basic flour, yeast, and water can be of such a different flavor depending on the method we use to proof it and bake it.

-This Lepinja bread went through a 3 rise cycle instead of the regular 2 rise.
-This allowed the bread to have a beautiful flavor and also gave it the wonderful texture.
+This Lepinja bread went through a 3-rise cycle instead of the regular 2-rise.
+This allowed the bread to have a beautiful flavor and also gave it a wonderful texture.

 I also used steam when baking.
-Using steam when baking has become one of my personal favorite method to bake breads.
+Using steam when baking has become one of my personal favorite methods to bake bread.
 It is so simple to attain that rustic crust when using steam.

-Lepinja bread which is also called as Somun, is a popular street food in the Balkans region, especially Serbia, Croatia and Bosnia.
-The bread can be served with any kind of dishes as it can absorb any flavor it is served with.
+Lepinja bread which is also called Somun is a popular street food in the Balkans region, especially in Serbia, Croatia, and Bosnia.
+The bread can be served with any kind of dish as it can absorb any flavor it is served with.

 My Other recipes in the A-Z International Flatbread Series –